 CSUMB is a member of New Media Centers (NMC), a nonprofit organization empowering educators to change the way people learn.
 NMC helps institutions of higher education enhance teaching and learning through the use of media.
-Bringing together pioneers in the new media field from academia and industry, NMC creates a collaborative network of institutions and corporations that serves as a catalyst to integration of new media into education and to development of new models for innovation.
+Bringing together pioneers in the new media field from academia and industry, NMC creates a collaborative network of institutions and corporations that serves as a catalyst to integrate new media into education and to develop new models for innovation.